wp-plugins/users-ultra/readme.txt

 == Screenshots ==

+1. Private Messaging Box With Emoticons ONLY FOR PRO
-1. Widgetized Users Profile ONLY FOR PRO
+2. Widgetized Users Profile ONLY FOR PRO
-2. Medallions and Fulfillments ONLY FOR PRO
+3. Medallions and Fulfillments ONLY FOR PRO
-3. Powerful Private Messaging System
+4. Powerful Private Messaging System
-4. Advanced Dashboard
+5. Advanced Dashboard
-5. Front-End Post Publisher
+6. Front-End Post Publisher
-6. Profile Fields Customizer
+7. Profile Fields Customizer
-7. Add New Posts
+8. Add New Posts
-8. Drag&Drop Photo Uploading
+9. Drag&Drop Photo Uploading
-9. Dahsboard
+10. Dahsboard

 == Changelog ==

+= 1.3.12 (08-13-2014) =
+* Improvements - Tweaks to readme text, tweask to css style sheet.

-= 1.3.10 (08-12-2014) =
+= 1.3.11 (08-12-2014) =
 * Improvements - Social buttons width.
 Now all the social buttons have the same width.
 * Improvements - There was an issue with some WP themes.
 The fields were being displayed wrong.
 We've tweaked the CSS style sheet.